AndreySosnovyy/flutter_pin_code_ui/add_new_animation.md

 4) Create a new class in **lib/src/widgets/animated_pin_indicators/** folder with your animation visual implementation.
 Make anything you want inside this class, actual implementation doesn't matter.
 But you can check any other animation sources to get inspiration or take something from there.
+Take attention that you must add vibration logic in this class if you want to use it.
 5) Add your animation to **lib/src/indicator/widgets/pin_indicator.dart**
    in general `switch` statement from where it will be displayed when called.
    You better also add it in order of types to remain it clean.